parity0x1/parity0x1.github.io/_posts/2021-01-10-sans-holiday-hack-challenge-2020.md

 ![](/assets/shhc2020/05-03.png)

 7. In the workshop we encounter a locked door, perhaps I need to help Minty Candycane fix the Sort-O-Matic before I can get in.
 Bring out the regular expressions.
 8. Dammit, the door is still locked.
 Wait a minute...
-I know I can clone a card with Proxmark, I wonder if I can simulate one too.
+I know I can clone a card with Proxmark3, I wonder if I can simulate one too.
 After some Google research I stumpled across this [cheatsheet](https://cheatography.com/countparadox/cheat-sheets/proxmark3/) and there it was, `lf hid sim -r <tag ID>`

 ![](/assets/shhc2020/05-05.png)